tensorone logo

 2. Agent Behavior Evaluation

-• Message type distribution (inform, assert, escalate, etc.)
+• Distribution of message types (inform, assert, escalate, etc.)

 • Schema violations